Stream Cloud Files with JW Player

 From the Cloud Control Panel:

-- Click the gear icon next to the container’s name.
+1. Click the gear icon next to the container's name.
+2. Select **Make Public (Enable CDN)**.
+3. Click **Publish to CDN** to confirm.

 From the API, see the API Dev Guide section, “CDN-Enable a Container”.

-1. Add a SCRIPT element to the HEAD of your HTML that points to jwplayer.js file.
-For this step, you need the link to the jwplayer.js file you uploaded in the above instructions.
-To get the link from New Cloud Control Panel:
+For this step, you need the link to the jwplayer.js file you uploaded to the Cloud Files container.
+To get the link from the Cloud Control Panel:

-Enter this SCRIPT to the HEAD of your HTML page, substituting in the link to your jwplayerjs file:
+script element, substituting in the link to your jwplayer.js file:

 <div id="player">Loading the player...</div>

-3. Add a SCRIPT element right below the DIV you created in Step 2.
+divyou created in Step 2.
 This adds the JW Player and your media to your page.
-This SCRIPT uses the following options:

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License